openedx/edx-documentation/en_us/shared/exercises_tools/recommenderXBlock.rst

   * Whether to take users on an introduction tour when they see the tool the first time.
-If selected, the first time (and only the first time) a user sees the RecommenderXBlock, there will be a short guided tutorial.
+If selected, the first time (and only the first time) a user sees the recommender, there will be a short guided tutorial.

   * Whether to disable the user interface functions which are under development.
 Because these are untested and under development, please leave